 \subsection{Graph Neural Networks for Multi-hop MRC}

-Reasoning about explicitly structured data, in particular graphs, has arisen at the intersection of deep learning and structured approaches \cite{DBLP:journals/corr/abs-1806-01261}.
-As the representative graph methodology, the \GCNfulname (GCNs) \cite{gcn} were widely applied in multi-hop MRC approaches.
-The \CogQA \cite{DBLP:conf/acl/DingZCYT19} was founded on the dual process theory \cite{evans1984heuristic, sloman1996empirical}, and it divided the multi-hop reading process into two stages: the implicit extraction (System I) based on the \BERT and the explicit reasoning (System II) established in GCNs.
-System I extracted the answer candidates and useful next-hop entities from passages for the cognitive graph construction, then, the System II would update the entities' representations and predict the final answer in the GCN's message passing way.
-In this procedure, the passages were selected, which were not put in the system at once.
-As a result, \CogQA could keep its scalability when the scope of reading materials was massive.
+Reasoning about explicitly structured data, in particular, graphs has arisen at the intersection of deep learning and structured approaches \cite{DBLP:journals/corr/abs-1806-01261}.
+As the representative graph methodology, \GCNfulname (GCNs) \cite{gcn,zhang2023graph} are widely applied in multi-hop MRC approaches. \emph{Cognitive Graph QA} (\CogQA) \cite{DBLP:conf/acl/DingZCYT19} was founded on the dual process theory \cite{evans1984heuristic, sloman1996empirical}, and it divides the multi-hop reading process into two stages: the implicit extraction (System I) based on \BERT and the explicit reasoning (System II) established in GCNs.
+System I extracts the answer candidates and useful next-hop entities from passages for the cognitive graph construction, then System II updates entity representations and predict the final answer in the GCN message passing way.
+In this procedure, the selected passages are not put in the system at once.
+As a result, \CogQA keeps its scalability in the face of the massive scope of reading materials.